arcticoder/lqg-first-principles-gravitational-constant/README.md

 - **Reported example prediction (example-run):** G ≈ 6.6743×10⁻¹¹ m³⋅kg⁻¹⋅s⁻² (see `FINAL_RESULTS.md` and `FINAL_REPORT.md` for the corresponding artifact produced by a specific run).
 - **Reported agreement with experimental values (example-run):** reported percent agreement is derived from the example-run artifacts and depends on model choices and numeric tolerances.

 Note: these numerical statements summarize outputs from specific computational runs included in this repository.
-They are not claimed here as definitive or production-grade results.
+They are not claimed here as preliminary or production-grade results.
 Independent reproduction, sensitivity analysis, and domain review are recommended before treating any numeric output as robust.

 ## Key Notes on Scope and Limitations

 - **Scope:** The code and documents here aim to share an approach for exploring first-principles models that relate LQG structures to an effective gravitational coupling.
 The repository is intended for research, reproducibility, and peer review.
 - **Validation:** Example validation scripts and a UQ harness are available under `tests/` and `src/`.
 To reproduce reported example-run outputs, follow the steps in `docs/technical-documentation.md` and run the example scripts in `examples/` with documented seeds and environment settings.
 - **Limitations:** Reported numbers are sensitive to modeling choices (e.g., vacuum selection criteria, discretization), numerical tolerances, and parameter settings.
-The repository's artifacts are a starting point for independent verification; they do not constitute a definitive theoretical proof or an engineering-grade measurement.
+The repository's artifacts are a starting point for independent verification; they do not constitute a preliminary theoretical proof or an engineering-grade measurement.

 ## Reproducibility & UQ Pointers